I’ve tested Zillexit across dozens of configurations to figure out why it slows down.

 I used to install every single update the moment it dropped.
 Thought I was being responsible.
 Keeping everything current and secure.

 Then one Tuesday morning, a minor patch broke three of my active projects.
-Spent the next four hours rolling back changes and fixing dependencies that shouldn’t have been touched in the first place.
+I spent the next four hours rolling back changes and fixing dependencies that shouldn’t have been touched in the first place.

 That’s when I learned something important about how to hacking zillexit software for better performance.
 Sometimes the best move is to wait.